-1. The Content Editor and Experience Editor fulfill different functions
+1. The Content Editor and the Experience Editor fulfill different functions

-The Experience Editor is a WYSIWYG specifically designed to let contributors edit things that are VISIBLE on the page – images, text, logos, links, and component specific personalization.
-When you access the Experience Editor, through the Launchpad, Sitecore takes you to client facing view of your website.
-This is incredibly helpful for changing text and images, witnessing the edits in real time and allows you to navigate through the site the same way a visitor would.
+The Experience Editor is a WYSIWYG specifically designed to let contributors edit things that are VISIBLE on the page – images, text, logos, links, and component-specific personalization.
+When you access the Experience Editor, through the Launchpad, Sitecore takes you to a client facing view of your website.
+This is incredibly helpful for changing text and images, witnessing the edits in real time, and allows you to navigate through the site the same way a visitor would.